henrytseng/angular-state-router/README.md

 ### Usage

-After states are defined they can be retrieved
+After states are defined a transition can be made

 	// Change state
 	$state.change('account.profile', { employee: 'e92792-2389' });

-State changes are asynchronous operations.
+State changes are *asynchronous* operations.

 Current states can be checked using the `active` method which accepts a state notation query